Afreeca/sleep-time-tracker/README.md

 2. Start the frontend web:

+   1. create the `.env.local` file based on the `.env.local.example`

-   1. From the root folder (`project-folder`), navigate to the web/ folder:
+   2. From the root folder (`project-folder`), navigate to the web/ folder:

       ```bash
       cd apps/web
       ```

-   2. install dependencies
+   3. install dependencies
       ```bash
       npm install
       ```
-   3. run the web
+   4. run the web
       ```bash
       npm run dev
       ```

 **Note:**

-1.  before running the frontend manually, make sure to create the `.env.local` file based on the `.env.local.example` before you can successufly run the app.

-2. On the **helper** folder you will find a postman collection which allows you to directly test the api endpoints
+On the **helper** folder you will find a postman collection which allows you to directly test the api endpoints

 #### Run it using Docker